skypjack/entt/docs/md/entity.md

 of the time they meet the requirements of random access iterators, in all cases they meet at least the requirements of forward iterators.<br/>
 In other terms, they are suitable for use with the parallel algorithms of the standard library.
-If it's not clear, this is a great thing.
+If it is not clear, this is a great thing.

 As an example, this kind of iterators are used in combination with `std::for_each` and `std::execution::par` to parallelize the visit and therefore